Pixel-Stock/Resonance-26/README.md

 ---

-Built with ❤ for cybersecurity hackathon • Team Log-Sentinel
+Built with ❤ by Team Atlas